lymanepp/lymanepp.github.io/docs/blog/2024-08-02-what-the-bible-says-about-same-sex-attraction.md

 To ensure a clear and consistent understanding of the concepts discussed, it is essential to define key terms used in this discussion:

-- **Same-sex attraction**: Refers to the natural inclination or temptation to engage in same-sex behaviors.
+- **Same-sex attraction**: Refers to the temptation to engage in same-sex behaviors.
 In the biblical context, attraction itself is not considered sinful but represents a challenge to align one's actions with God's commands.
 James 1:14 says, "but each person is tempted when they are dragged away by their own evil desire and enticed."

 - **Same-sex desires**: Describes when a person not only experiences same-sex attraction but also consents to, entertains, or nurtures thoughts and feelings related to it.
 James 1:15 says, "then, after desire has conceived, it gives birth to sin".